 Innovative printed materials for a sustainable future

-GTSA prints inks from innovative materials (including Graphene) on polymer films.
+GTSA prints inks from innovative materials (including Graphene) on films.
 These films are used in industrial applications that contribute to the energy transition.

 Graphene is a two-dimensional material consisting of a single layer of carbon atoms arranged in a regular hexagonal structure.
 Its experimental isolation was achieved in 2004 by Andre Geim and Konstantin Novoselov at the University of Manchester.
 This scientific breakthrough earned them the Nobel Prize in Physics in 2010.